-Ballarat is so close to Melbourne it is often overlooked by long-haul travellers, especially those settling in for a drive interstate.
+Ballarat is so close to Melbourne that it's often overlooked by long-haul travellers, especially those settling in for a drive interstate.

 Lively with events year-round and surrounded by gold rush era villages, this gateway to midwestern Victoria is worth more than a casual pitstop.